Lynching of Ephraim Grizzard

 African American man who was lynched in the U.S.

 Ephraim Grizzard and Henry Grizzard were African-American brothers who were lynched in Middle Tennessee in April 1892 as suspects in the assaults on two white sisters.
 Henry Grizzard was hanged by a white mob on April 24 near the house of the young women in Goodlettsville, Tennessee.

 Ephraim and another brother, John Grizzard, had been arrested and taken to jail in Nashville, along with two other suspects.
 John Grizzard and another detainee were released because there was no evidence that they had been involved in the alleged assaults.
+On April 29, a mob of 300 white men attempted to lynch Ephraim, but retreated after the police opened fire on them, killing two of them.

-However, on April 30, a white mob estimated to number as many as 10,000 overpowered the police guards and took Ephraim Grizzard from the jail.
+The police guards and took Ephraim Grizzard from the jail.
 He was dragged through the streets to the Woodland Street Bridge, where he was hanged.
 Members of the mob then shot his dead body more than two hundred times.

 In June 2017 Ephraim Grizzard's memory was honored with a church service at Fisk University and a plaque was dedicated at St. Anselm's Episcopal Church in Nashville.
 An historical commemoration was planned for a week in June 2019 by "We Remember Nashville" and the Equal Justice Initiative to acknowledge the Grizzard brothers and two victims of an earlier lynching in Nashville.

 Lynching

 In April 1892, Mollie and Rosina Bruce, two daughters of the Bruce family in Goodlettsville, Tennessee, were reportedly assaulted by several African-Americans.
 They were the daughters of the late Lee Bruce, a veteran of the Confederate States Army during the American Civil War.
 The Bruce daughters lived in Goodlettsville with their widowed mother, who served as a tollkeeper, and younger siblings.

 Henry Grizzard was caught first and supposedly confessed, implicating another man named Mack Harper.
 Grizzard was quickly hanged by a mob at 10 AM on April 28, 1892, near Goodlettsville, which spans Davidson and Sumner counties.
 His brothers John and Ephraim Grizzard were both arrested and jailed as suspects in Nashville, the county seat of Davidson County.
 Mack Harper and Manuel Jones were also arrested, but the police soon released John Grizzard and Jones for lack of evidence.
 The two Bruce girls did not make a positive identification of Grizzard and Harper as their assailants.

 At 10 p.m. on April 29, 1892, a mob of 300 white men from Goodlettsville went to the Nashville jail to try to take Ephraim Grizzard from jail for lynching.
-Governor John P. Buchanan and Adjutant General Norman went to the jail a little before 2 a.m.
+Governor John P. Buchanan and Adjutant General Norman went to the jail shortly before 2 a.m.
 A shooting occurred at 2:25 a.m.; the mob fired gunshots from outside and the police shot back from inside the building.
 Two white men, Charles Rear and N.D.
 Guthrie, were mortally wounded and died.
 At 2:45 a.m., Governor Buchanan asked the mob to let Grizzard be tried in a court of law.
 The mob dispersed shortly before 5 a.m.